 CRC will provide walk-in crisis triage at the Don Ciancio Memorial Building.
 These services will be available from 8:00am to 5:00pm Monday through Friday.

 Consumers can also be referred to the Colorado Crisis and Support line at 1-844-493-8255.
 In the event of an emergency, they should call 911 or to go the nearest crisis center or ER.
 Please see below for other crisis centers in the region.

-If you are considering suicide and need someone to restore hope, call crisis counseling, 1-844-493-TALK (8255).
+If you are in crisis, considering suicide or need help dealing with a crisis, call Colorado Crisis Services at this toll-free number, 1-844-493-TALK (8255), or text TALK to 38255, to speak with a trained professional.
+Crisis counselors are standing by.
 Asking for help is a sign of strength, not weakness, and we can assure you that recovery is possible.